Fr\'echet random forests for metric space valued regression with non euclidean predictors: Introduction

+In the more general framework of metric spaces, \cite{haghiri2018comparison} proposed an adaptation of random forests in the special case where neither the representation of the data nor the distances between data points are available.
+New innovative regression methods have also emerged for the framework of a metric space valued output variable with Euclidean predictors \citep{petersen2019frechet}.
+In the present work, we consider the most general possible framework where inputs and outputs lie in metric spaces.

-Hence, we consider the following framework: suppose that we get a learning sample $\mathcal{L}_n = \{ (X_1, Y_1), \ldots, (X_n, X_n) \}$ made of i.i.d. observations of a generic couple $(X, Y) \in \mathcal{X} \times \mathcal{Y}$, where $\mathcal{X}$ is a product of $p$ metric spaces (which can be unordered) $(\mathcal{X}_1, d_1) \times \cdots \times (\mathcal{X}_p, d_p)$, and where $\mathcal{Y}$ is also metric space with distance $d_{\mathcal{Y}}$.
-The core idea of this work is to generalize the notion of split with a split function that only uses the distance of one metric space.
-Furthermore, as the notion of mean in the output space $\mathcal{Y}$ is also needed to affect predictions to terminal nodes of a tree, the Fréchet mean (that generalizes the mean in general metric spaces \cite{Frechet1906} is used.
-This justifies the names Fréchet trees and Fréchet random forests hereafter.
-Once the notion of split is defined, the building of a maximal tree and the pruning of that tree to obtain an optimal tree are extended to the framework we consider.
-Finally, with this generalization of CART trees, Fréchet random forests are derived in a rather standard way: a forest predictor is an aggregation of a collection of randomized trees.
-Note that the aggregation step consists of taking the Fréchet mean of individual tree predictions.
+Hence, we consider the framework of a learning sample $\mathcal{L}_n = \{ (X_1, Y_1), \ldots, (X_n, Y_n) \}$ made of i.i.d. observations of a pair of random variable $(X, Y) \in \mathcal{X} \times \mathcal{Y}$, where $\mathcal{X}$ is a product of $p$ metric spaces $(\mathcal{X}_1, d_1) \times \cdots \times (\mathcal{X}_p, d_p)$, and where $\mathcal{Y}$ is also a metric space with distance $d_{\mathcal{Y}}$.
+The main contributions of our work are two-fold: first we introduce a general notion of split in order to tackle inputs that lie in metric spaces.
+We define a split as a couple of elements $c_1$ and $c_2$ of a given metric space which allows to build a Voronoï partition, i.e. to separate input elements that are closer to $c_1$ from those closer to $c_2$.
+The second contribution is to replace the split criterion in regression trees using the notion of Fréchet variance \citep{frechet1906} in order to cope with outputs in a metric space.
+Moreover, to predict outputs we propose to use the Fréchet mean \citep{frechet1906} (which is the natural extension of the standard mean in metric spaces) of the outputs values corresponding to observations belonging to a given tree leaf.
+This justifies the names Fr\'echet trees and Fr\'echet random forests hereafter.
+Finally, with this generalization of CART trees, Fr\'echet random forests are derived in a rather standard way: a forest predictor is an aggregation of a collection of randomized trees.
+In our framework, the aggregation step therefore consists in taking the Fr\'echet mean of individual tree predictions.
+Therefore, we propose a new class of random forests based on general metric able to take into account various type of data including spatially or timely correlated measurements.